 The accuracy with which you can predict one variable from knowledge of another is measured with the square of the correlation coefficient.
 This square tells you the percentage by which you have improved your prediction of the second variable by knowing the first.
 It's assumed, of course, that if you don't know the first you have no ability to predict the second.

 For an example I went back to some achievement test results collected in a project I worked on years ago.
 The achievement test had four scales: vocabulary, reading, math concepts, and math problem solving.
 Unsurprisingly, there was a statistically significant correlation between vocabulary and reading scores.
-The correlation coefficient was .77, and the square of the correlation coefficient is .77 X .77 = .59, so we can say that we have improved our accuracy by 59% – we could predict 0% of the variance to start with and now can predict 59% (there are other measures of accuracy you could use if you need a measure which is more easily interpreted).
+The correlation coefficient was .77, and the square of the correlation coefficient is .77 X .77 = .59.
+So, if we're trying to predict reading scored from the vocabulary scores, we can say that we can say that knowledge of the vocabulary score made predictions of the reading score by 59% – we could predict 0% of the variance to start with and now can predict 59% (there are other measures of accuracy you could use if you need a measure which is more easily interpreted).

 In fact, the scores on all four scales were significantly correlated.
 I should note that educators have not ignored this type of correlation, although it does not necessarily imply any problem.

 People often note that correlation does not imply causation.
 Well, there's not much, if anything, you can do in research that will imply causation, but the point is that a correlation does not imply that if you manipulate one variable you will control the other.
 For example, ice cream sales are correlated with the frequency of drowning, but if you outlawed sales of ice cream you wouldn't lower the number of drownings.
 Ice cream sales and drownings are correlated because they are both correlated with the air temperature – when it's hot people are more likely to eat ice cream and to go swimming.
 When one goes up so does the other, and voilà – there's your significant correlation.